harlemtraveler/JavaScript-BookList-App/README.md

 ## Deployment

 Application will be run locally.
 No deployment required.
+You will be able to view content by either opening the *index.html* file in your browser, or by running a *live server* with your Text Editor of choice (through the use of third-party packages/plug-ins).

 ## Built With